 The SEC’s Division of Enforcement has indicated that one of its goals is to increase the total number of enforcement actions.
 Consequently, fund managers should be aware that the SEC will continue focusing on private fund activities for some time.
 It is imperative to take steps now to address these areas.
-For more information, please contact Zac Rosenberg, Compliance Consultant at firstname.lastname@example.org or at (619) 278-0020.
+For more information, contact us at (619) 278-0020 to schedule your consultation.